CGKnappert/StickysAutoClicker/README.md

 <!-- USAGE -->
 ## Usage

-Sticky's Autoclicker is an auto clicker like many others but using rescursion with some classic python functionality it brings it's abilities to new heights.
+Sticky's Autoclicker is an autoclicker like many others but using rescursion with some classic python functionality it brings it's abilities to new heights.

-Like most autoclickers it takes coordinates and mouse buttons or keys and will exsecute them in the given order with delays.
+Like most autoclickers it takes coordinates and mouse buttons or keys and will execute them in the given order with delays.
+But that's not all...

 Read below to explore just how much it can do!

 ### Buttons
 ![Sticky Diagram](./Resources/StickysAutoclickerDiagram.png)